NaderMohamed325/IEEE--Task/Data Structure/Queue/README.md

 # Queue Implementation in C

 This repository contains a C implementation of a queue data structure.
-It includes a simple queue implemented with an array, as well as a queue implemented using two stacks.
+It includes a circular queue implemented with dynamic memory allocation, as well as a queue implemented using two stacks.

 ## Simple Queue